Grand Duchess Alexandra Pavlovna of Russia: Marriage

 According to Alexandra's confessor, Andrei Samborski, Alexandra was given a cold reception in Vienna.
 However, other sources offer a different view.
 Queen Maria Carolina of Naples (the Emperor's mother-in-law) and her daughters arrived in Vienna in August 1800 for a long stay.
-Maria Carolina's daughter, Princess Maria Amalia of Naples, wrote in her journal that on 15 August the Queen and her daughters were introduced to Alexandra, whom she described as "very beautiful".
+Maria Carolina's daughter, Princess Maria Amalia of Naples and Sicily, wrote in her journal that on 15 August the Queen and her daughters were introduced to Alexandra, whom she described as "very beautiful".
 Maria Amalia and Alexandra became friends during this time; and the Princess of Naples wrote in her journal that the Russian Grand Duchess and her husband had a friendly relationship with the rest of the imperial family and took part in the family gatherings, parties and balls in Vienna, which contrasts with the version given by Andrei Samborski.
 For instance, in January 1801, Maria Amalia wrote in her journal that the imperial family used to attend balls in Archduke Joseph's residence in Vienna, where "beautiful Alexandra, always serious and sad, has a magnificent household."

-When she was presented to Emperor Francis II, she reminded him of his first wife Elisabeth of Württemberg, who was her maternal aunt; this caused the jealousy of Empress Maria Theresa, Francis II's second wife, who also was envious of Alexandra's beauty and fine jewelry.
+When she was presented to Emperor Francis II, she reminded him of his first wife Elisabeth of Württemberg, who was her maternal aunt; this caused the jealousy of Empress Maria Theresa, Francis II's second wife, who was also envious of Alexandra's beauty and fine jewelry.
 Imperial confessor Andrew Samborski wrote:

 Once, Alexandra turned up to a ball beautifully dressed, with magnificent jewellery.
-The Empress was incensed at being upstaged by the Archduchess, and ordered her to remove her jewellery, and also told her that she could no longer wear them.
+The Empress was incensed at being upstaged by the Archduchess, and ordered her to remove her jewellery and also told her that she could no longer wear them.
 Heeding her instructions, Alexandra only decorated her hair with flowers when she attended a play some time later.
 The flowers highlighted her beauty, leading her to be applauded and being given a standing ovation, making Maria Theresa even more furious.
 Archduke Joseph could not protect his wife from these attacks.
 Furthermore, her Eastern Orthodox faith aroused the hostility of the Roman Catholic Austrian court, who urged her to convert.

+Pavlovna was popular among Hungarians, both the nobles and the commoners.
+According to the legend, it was her suggestion to add the color green as the third color to the flag of Hungary.
+Hungarians had been using red and silver, then red and white as their national colors for centuries at the time.
+However, in the late 18th century, a third color was proposed to be added to the flag, to follow the style of the French tricolor.
+Pavlovna suggested green as a symbol for hope.
+By the mid-19th century, the red-white-green Hungarian tricolor became widespread.